NIH-IRP-SingleCell/SC-UsersGroup/index.md

 We will be posting information about upcoming events and other information here.

 ### Goals of this Users Group:
--Discuss ongoing work using single cell methods with colleagues at NIH using similar techniques.
+1. Discuss ongoing work using single cell methods with colleagues at NIH using similar techniques.

--Coordinate regular meetings to present work in a friendly environment to gain feedback and suggestions.
+2. Coordinate regular meetings to present work in a friendly environment to gain feedback and suggestions.

--Discuss hurdles that arise in the course of our research in topic-focused discussion sessions.
+3. Discuss hurdles that arise in the course of our research in topic-focused discussion sessions.

 ### Meeting Formats

 #### 2 x 20min Presentations
--Data sharing session where two people using single cell for their research present their work
+1. Data sharing session where two people using single cell for their research present their work

--Friendly environment to get feedback and suggestions
+2. Friendly environment to get feedback and suggestions

 #### Discussion Sections
--Open format meeting to discuss a topic, technique, or recent paper(s)
+1. Open format meeting to discuss a topic, technique, or recent paper(s)

--Moderator organized; participant led
+2. Moderator organized; participant led

 ### Upcoming Events